National Grandparents Pilgrimage

 At the heart of the Catholic Garandparents Association is the firm belief that this is our duty, our responsibility, our vocation, and we must do what we can.
 This is probably the most important job we will ever have and, for many of us, it may be our last.
 It is one from which we can never retire, so let us do our best.
 We owe it to our grandchildren.

-May God bless you, your grandchildren, and your children.
+May God bless you, your grandchildren, and your children, now and forever.